-In this section, we investigate the density of the quantum depletion part, which is the density of the noncondensate part at absolute zero, of a molecular BEC.
+In this section, we investigate the density of the quantum depletion, which is the density of the noncondensate part at absolute zero, of a dissipative molecular BEC.
 We begin by constructing the mean-field Lindbladian action.
-The Hamiltonian of the weakly interacting bosonic system is given by
+The Hamiltonian of a weakly interacting bosonic system is given by

 where $V$ is the volume of the system.
 For simplicity of discussions, we consider only a contact interaction here, and we will consider the dipolar-dipole interaction later.
 In the presence of dissipation, the dynamics of the system is described by the Lindblad equation: